Noise Complaints

 Special Events

 If you are not comfortable approaching organizers, contact the Madison Police Department.
 An officer can help determine if the circumstance is in violation of ordinance.
 If the circumstance is in violation, the officer will document the event.
-If appropriate, the Madison Police Department issues a citation.
+If appropriate, Police will issue a citation.

 Train Noise